liangchi02/COMP5511-Project1/README.md

 # COMP5511-Project1
 Polyu student, chi LIANG.

+The TravelingSaleManProblems file is main part to realize GA to solve TSP or relevant problems.

+The COMP5511 Project1 TSP data .xlsx file has saved some data for you to test our algorithm.
+I use some random function to generate data in this exel file.

+The TSPTWPlot file is used to solve TSPTW.

 The IDE is IntelliJ IDEA 2020.1 (Ultimate Edition) Build #IU-201.6668.121, built on April 8, 2020 Licensed to IntelliJ IDEA Evaluator